cleanup

 ๐Ÿงน

-Regular Maintenance: Schedule regular cleanup with rfswift cleanup --containers --images --force to prevent disk space issues.
+Regular Maintenance: Schedule regular cleanup with rfswift cleanup all --older-than 7d --force to prevent disk space issues.
 Daily or weekly cleanup keeps your system healthy!

 Last updated on